wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 1. Go to the directory with the configuration file (`C:\wavesnode\conf\waves-sample.conf`)
 2. Edit the configuration file.
     [In the previous chapter](#installation), we already added the `waves.wallet` module.
-    Make sure to add `blockchain`, `rest-api`, and `network` modules to the file as well.
+    Add `blockchain`, `rest-api`, and `network` modules to the file.

-    Please, note `rest-api.api-key-hash` parameter doesn't necessarily have to match with the example below.
+    Please note that the `rest-api.api-key-hash` parameter doesn’t necessarily have to match the example below.
-    In the chapter [API Key Of Your Node](#api-key-of-your-node), an instruction of how to generate the API key hash was given.
+    The chapter [API Key Of Your Node](#api-key-of-your-node) gave instructions on how to generate the API key hash.
     Insert the API key hash in the `rest-api.api-key-hash` parameter.

     After the edit, the `waves.conf` file can look something like this: